shreypuranik/wheel-of-fortune/README.md

 ```
 ➜  $ make spin
 ./wheel-of-fortune
 Spinning the wheel.
-What will you win?
+Who will engineer todays show?

-The winner is Steve%
+The winner is Steve
 ```
 Have the best show! :)